leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## What did the grape do when he got stepped on?
+He let out a little wine.